sourceallies/small-improvements-slack-bot/README.md

 }
 ```

-### Deployment

-Deployment should be automatic with each new commit, but otherwise deployment can be triggered manually with a new deployment workflow online.

 ### Workflow

+#### Deployment

+Deployment should be automatic with each new commit, but otherwise deployment can be triggered manually with a new deployment workflow on the repo's "actions" tab.

+The *deployment* workflow has 3 jobs, each occuring only if the previous completed without error.
+1. Build: Ensures that all code is linted and buildable
+2. Deploy-dev: Deploys to the prod environment
+3. Deploy-prod: Deploys to the prod environment

+#### Pull Requests

+The *PR Check* workflow has a singular job, which ensures that the code is linted and unit tested without error before being able to merge to main

 ## Useful links